Custom frontends for Zend_Cache

 The third boolean value – true in this case – tells the factory to use autoloading to instantiate the frontend and backend objects.

-Fully constructed by the factory, cache usage is cleaner:
+Fully constructed by the factory with the custom frontend, cache usage is cleaner:

 }